iamsohaib7/play-store-review-analyzer/README.md

 ---
 **NOTE**

-This is Final Year Project, So don't take it seriouly We will invent new things which others have never seen
+This is Final Year Project

 ---